Yahyaali1/_locust_boilerplate/README.md

 # user_focused_locust_boilerplate
 Locust is an easy to use, scriptable and scalable performance testing tool.
 This boilerplate is barebones for testing user behavior focused load testing.
-This can act as a starting point for testing server that have user focused test/use cases.
+This can act as a starting point for testing api's that are unique user focused.

 ### Structure
 1. ```base_user.py``` contains the barebone code for log_in, logging_response, validating_response and handling user's pool.